NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.4.3:

+05/27/2024

+- Auto and Turbo Boosters no longer reduce fuel.
+- Several gear accessories have had their prices and weights swapped.
+- Steel Body description has been corrected.
+- Gear accessory descriptions have been updated.
+- AutoAim Cam, Ether Shield, Element Coat and Body Guard now have prices.
+Details are in the wiki.
+- AutoAim Cam, Ether Shield, Overclocker, SpellAmp and ShockSprings now have weights.
+Details are in the wiki.
+- A/C and O2 Cylinder prices now match C and D Circuit prices.
+- Citan's Shinrai now adds Earth over Fire.
+- Billy's elemental shield names are now in the correct order.
+- Game no longer freezes when viewing Chu-Chu's spells.
+- Chu-Chu's spell descriptions have been updated.
+- Crimson Knights now plays when Shakhan invades Ft Jasper so that Fuse will play when Margie uses Andvari.

 ### Version 0.4.2: